 |Type of medicine||Dopamine receptor agonist|

-Before using apomorphine make sure your doctor or pharmacist knows:
+Before taking pramipexole make sure your doctor or pharmacist knows:

-- If you have heart or blood vessel disease.
+- If you have heart problems or disease of the blood vessels.

 - If you are taking other medicines, including those available to buy without a prescription, herbal and complementary medicines.

 - If you have ever had an allergic reaction to this or any other medicine.

 How to take pramipexole